Updated: May 2021, August 2021, January 2022

-Asset Tracking has 2 facets – one is physical location tracking mostly used for mobile assets.
-Recent technologies used by Asset Management Software to track physical location of assets include use of GPS (Global Positioning System), Barcode and RFID (Radio Frequency Identification) systems.
+Asset Tracking has 2 facets, one is physical location tracking mostly used for mobile assets.
+Modern technologies use tools to track the physical location of assets such as GPS (Global Positioning System), Barcode and RFID (Radio Frequency Identification) systems.

 Asset Lifecycle stage tracking is a powerful report used to calculate overall performance of assets, total downtimes of assets and most importantly you can build trends with such reports.
 For example; asset servicing vs production overload reports or asset servicing vs customer complaint reports etc.

-There are 2 key areas of Asset Maintenance;
+There are 2 key areas of Asset Maintenance:

-1. Servicing or Maintenance of your Assets
+- Servicing or Maintenance of your Assets

 Maintaining assets has many benefits – you increase the asset life, your assets perform as they should, asset maintenance certainly helps asset depreciation or appreciation, asset maintenance ensures adherence to health and safety as well as compliance policies.
 Recording maintenance dates/tenures help asset managers to use the information to optimise downtime and/or operational efficiency.

-Using asset management software for customer service or help desk software has two main advantages –
+Using asset management software for customer service or help desk software has two main advantages:

-2) It will be easy to identify support levels required for different assets – this information can be used for warranty contracts, product development, support costs, support team skills and many more areas.
+- It will be easy to identify support levels required for different assets – this information can be used for warranty contracts, product development, support costs, support team skills and many more areas.

 Even if we say each of the above 5 Reasons contribute 2% to your bottom line then in total asset management software along with good asset management strategy could add 10% to your bottom line.

 If you are £500,000 Company, 10% benefit equates to £50,000.
 Across 5 years – the figure will be even bigger.
-Its upto you whether you would like to pass on the benefits of adopting a great asset management software/strategy to your customers or to keep the benefits to you.
+It’s up to you whether you would like to pass on the benefits of adopting a great asset management software/strategy to your customers or to keep the benefits to you.